py-pa/django-minio-storage/README.md

 configure.
 This project uses the minio python client instead.
 Inspiration has been drawn from `django-s3-storage` and `django-storages`.

-It is tested on python 3 and django 1.9+ at the moment, but should be easily portable to older versions.
+It is tested on python 3 and django 1.8 - 1.11, but should be easily portable to older versions.
 Python 2.7 is supported on a best effort basis, contributions are welcome.
 The current main blocker is issue #6.